SuperElastix/SimpleElastix/Documentation/source/HelloWorld.rst

 Object-Oriented Interface
 -------------------------

 The example above used procedural-style function call.
 While the procedural interface may be useful in rapid prototyping, it trades off flexibility for code simplicity.
 For example, the final deformation field cannot be retrived and applied to another image.
-This is a problem if you want to subsequently warp other images, e.g. a label image, using the same transformation.
+This is a problem if we want to subsequently warp other images, e.g. a label image, using the same transformation.
 Further, image quality is reduced from resampling the resulting image twice.
 To this end, SimpleElastix comes with a powerful object-oriented interface suitable for more advanced use cases and scripting purposes.
 In the next example, we perform the same Hello World example, but this time using the object oriented interface:

 ::